Quantum colored strings in the hole-doped $t$-$J_z$ model: Quantum String and model

-When $J_z$ dominates, $L_y$ holes doped into the AF background tend to stay together to minimize potential energy dictated by the $J_z$-terms in the model~\eqref{eq1}.
-As illustrated in Fig.~\ref{fig01}(c), they form a block cluster with the largest number of adhering AF bonds.
-Conversely, when $t$ is significant, collective hole motion is absent.
-In the intermediate region, a string can survive in the ground state, thereby separating the whole system into two AF domains~\cite{Zaanen01}.
-Subject to the topological constraint, two domains exhibit either a $0$ or $\pi$-phase shift, with the string identified as a $0$-phase or $\pi$-phase string, respectively.
-As shown in Fig.~\ref{fig01}(b), the $\pi$-phase string can vibrate more readily through hole hopping and has lower energy compared to the $0$-phase string.
-In our study, we only consider the low-energy $\pi$-phase string, simply referred to as the string.
-The block cluster of holes transitions into a state with a string when the gained vibrational energy is sufficient to compensate for the loss of the potential energy~\cite{Zaanen01}.
-For $L_y=6$, the transition occurs at $J_{z,c} \simeq 3.85$ (App.~\ref{AppA1}).
+When $J_z$ dominates, $L_y$ holes doped into the AF background tend to stay together to minimize potential energy dictated by the $J_z$-terms in the model~\eqref{eq1}. they form a block cluster with the largest number of adhering AF bonds.
+Conversely, when $t$ is significant, collective hole motion is absent {as the system prefers the metallic phase}.
+In the intermediate region, a {$\pi$-phase} string can survive in the ground state, thereby separating the whole system into two AF domains~\cite{Zaanen01}. {According to the energy comparison presented in Appendix~\ref{AppA1}, the ground state for $J_z / t \le 3.8$ is precisely situated in the intermediate region.}

+{To align with the empirically estimated ratio between the Coulomb repulsion $U$ and the hopping coefficient $t$ for typical cuprates, which is $U/t=8\sim12$~\cite{hubbard_U_ab}, the standard $t$-$J$ model typically has $J_z/t \in [1/3,\, 0.5]$.
+In the $t$-$J_z$ model, the energy gap between the AF and ferromagnetic bonds is $J_z/2$, whereas in the $t$-$J$ model, it is $J$.
+So the ratio $J_z / t$ for the $t$-$J_z$ model is approximately twice that of $J/t$ for the $t$-$J$ model, i.e., $J_z/t \in [2/3,\, 1]$.
+In the following discussion, we focus on two typical values of the ratio $J_z / t = 0.6$ and $1$.}